facebookarchive/nuclide-format-js/README.md

 ## Usage

-The default keyboard shortcut for `nuclide-format-js:format` is `cmd-shift-i`.
+The default keyboard shortcut for `nuclide-format-js:organize-requires` is `cmd-shift-i`.

 ## Details